MApps-Actuate/WorkFlowApp/README.md

 We require:
    - an MSSQL database
    - CKEditor.
-You can download the CKEditor at http://www.ckeditor.com and install it at <iHub 3.0 URL>/iportal/.
+You can download the CKEditor at http://www.ckeditor.com (v4.3.2 is last known compatible version) and install it at:
+   		 <iHub 3.0 URL>/iportal/
+   		 iHub 16 /web/birtservice
    - SQL Writeback jar files
    - iHub and BDPro